These fall tissue paper suncatchers are fun and easy fall crafts for kids. They’ll enjoy making a leaf, apple, acorn, and pumpkin!

 Instructions

-- Use liquid glue or glue sticks to cover the entire shape with tissue paper.
+4. Glue tissue paper onto the templates, covering the entire shape.
 It’s okay if the tissue paper overlaps or goes over the edges.

 Notes